umn-asr/courses/README.md

 A JSON/XML service for getting University of Minnesota course and class data.
 Works for all campuses.
 Searchable.
 Up to date.

 Note this is still under active development.
-The links below will work, but our demo site only contains data for the Fall, 2014 term.
-More terms are coming later.

 ## Getting Courses